MaryAngelique/ios-build-sprint-project-proposal/README.md

 ## Requirements

-1. Team Members: Mary Angelique A. Abacajan, James McDougall
+1. Team Members: Mary Angelique A. Abacajan
 2. App Name: MyRx
 3. App Description (3-5 sentences):
     There are approximately 119 million people solely in the United States who take MEDICATION.
 Some medications require you to take x amount of times a day, what time you need to take a certain medication, or how much dosage you need.
 This app will help you track the date and time for your medication, appointments, and refill for your medication.
 4. Your #1 Customer (Who would use your app?
 Why now?)
     `<Be specific and focus on a real person>
 5. Github code repository: https://github.com/james-mcdougall/Lambda-MyRX
-6. Github Project/Trello Board: https://trello.com/b/rNyiKdmY/medication-tracker
+6. Github Project/Trello Board: https://trello.com/b/dmld0K3R/build-week-project

 ## Part 1: Brainstorming